About This Drug

-- Severe bone marrow depression, which may be life-threatening
+- Severe bone marrow suppression, which may be life-threatening.

 - Abnormal bleeding, which may be life-threatening.
 Symptoms may include coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - Talk to your doctor, nurse and/or pharmacist for proper preparation, dosing and administration if you are self-injecting.